AdvancedNLP/llm-serving/README.md

 Launched the Open WebUI service, which provides a web interface for interacting with these models.
 Verified that both services are up and running by accessing the Open WebUI in your browser.

+If you do not have a GPU available on your machine, you can skip the next optional step and continue with [Step 2](https://github.com/AdvancedNLP/llm-serving/tree/step_02).

 ### Optional Step: Relaunching Ollama with GPU Support